ARCTraining/hpc6-life-sciences-2021-06/index.md

 ---

+Our aim in this workshop is to teach you basic concepts, skills, and tools for working with data so that you can get more done in less time, and with less pain.

+This workshop
-Our aim in this workshop is to teach you basic concepts, skills, and tools for working with data so that they can get more done in less time, and with less pain.
-This workshop teaches data management and analysis for genomics and life sciences research including: best practices for organization of bioinformatics projects and data, use of command-line utilities, use of command-line tools to analyze sequence quality and
+teaches data management and analysis for genomics and life sciences research including: best practices for organization of bioinformatics projects and data, use of command-line utilities, use of command-line tools to analyze sequence quality and